Lewis chessmen

 The Lewis chessmen (Fir-thàilisg Leòdhais /gd/) or Uig chessmen, named after the island or the bay where they were found, are a group of distinctive 12th-century chess pieces, along with other game pieces, most of which are carved from walrus ivory.
-Discovered in 1831 on the Isle of Lewis in the Outer Hebrides of Scotland, they may constitute some of the few complete, surviving medieval chess sets, although it is not clear if a single complete period-accurate set can be assembled from the pieces.
+Discovered in 1831 on the Isle of Lewis in the Outer Hebrides of Scotland, they may constitute some of the few surviving medieval chess sets, although it is not clear if a single complete period-accurate set can be assembled from the pieces.
 When found, the hoard contained 94 objects: 78 chess pieces, 14 tablemen (pieces for backgammon or similar games) and one belt buckle.
 Today, 82 pieces are owned and usually exhibited by the British Museum in London, and the remaining 11 are at the National Museum of Scotland in Edinburgh; at least one chess piece is owned privately.

 A newly identified piece, a "warder", the equivalent of a rook, was sold for £735,000 in July 2019.
 Four other major pieces, and many pawns, remain missing from the chess sets.

 Origin and discovery

 The Lewis chessmen were probably made between 1150 and 1200 AD.
-They are commonly believed to have been made in Trondheim, Norway.
+They are commonly believed to have been made in Trondheim, Norway, though some scholars have alternatively suggested Icelandic or local Hebridean manufacture.
 They are usually thought to have been brought to Lewis as part of a merchant's wares.

 The chessmen were discovered in 1831.
 Most accounts have said they were found at Uig Bay on the west coast of Lewis, but Caldwell et al. of National Museums Scotland consider that Mealista, which is also in the parish of Uig and some 6 mi further south down the coast, is a more likely place for the hoard to have been discovered.
 Their discovery was initially credited to an unnamed local peasant; the name of the discoverer is first recorded in 1863 as Malcolm MacLeod from the nearby township of Pennydonald.

-The hoard was divided and sold in the 19th century; the British Museum holds 82 pieces, and the National Museum of Scotland has 11 pieces, and the recently rediscovered piece is owned privately.

-At the British Museum, F. Madden, Assistant Keeper of Manuscripts, persuaded the trustees to purchase for 80 guineas (£84) the 82 pieces which he had been misled into believing was the entire hoard.
-Madden was a palaeographer, a scholar of early vernacular literature, but he was especially intrigued by these artifacts because he was a chess enthusiast.
-Madden immediately began writing a research paper about the collection; the paper remains informative today.

-When the chessmen were uncovered in 1831, 1 knight and 4 warders were missing from the four sets.
-In June 2019 a warder piece, which had previously gone unrecognised for at least 55 years, emerged in Edinburgh, and was purchased at a Sotheby's auction for £735,000 the following month, by an undisclosed buyer.